nischaldutt/github-popular-repos/README.md

 # Github Popular Repositories
 <br>
-Webpage that depicts popular github repositories.<br>
+A webpage that depicts popular Github repositories.<br />
-Made with React using Github REST API which extracts and displays repository's information.
+Built with React using Github REST API which extracts and displays repository's information.